jonathanlassen/react-leaf/README.md

 ## Find a Framer

 Find a Framer is a project that allows potential custom framing customers to locate nearby frame shops, and allows frame shop owners to 'claim,' edit and update their shop information.
+There are currently approximately 2,500 listings in the database, that represent a fairly complete listing of custom framing shops in the US east of the Mississippi (a first of its kind).
+Remaining US coverage will be complete by the end of September, 2019.

 ### Live Link